inabikarilibrary/inalib/inapedia/players/french/mathiuze.md

 Chain players in France.
 He was part of the "old generation" of French players.

+## Style of Play

+Mathiuze follows a very standard style of Chain, as did most other Chainers of his generation.

 ## Achievements

 | Date | Place | Tournament | Tier |